Tuesday, 17 June 2014

 A general view of the fort from the eastern side.
 (22.03.2014.)

-The Gogera Fort is located at 30° 57' 41.90" N, 73° 19' 38.40" E, in the north of the town Bangla Gogera.
-Just on the west of this fort is the building of High School of Gogera.
-This school is housed in an old building, which originally was building of a court in during the British rule.
-It is an old style attractive building.
-It is located at 30° 57' 41.90" N, 73° 19' 33.90"
+The Gogera Fort is located at 30°57'41.90" N, 73°19'38.40" E, to the north of the town of Bangla Gogera.
+Just to the west of this fort stands the building of the Gogera High School.
+Interestingly, the school is housed in an old colonial-era structure, which originally served as a court building during British rule.
+This building, designed in a traditional style typical of British-era public architecture, still retains its charm and historical character.
+It is situated at 30°57'41.90" N, 73°19'33.90" E.

 Beautiful garden of the school.
 (22.03.2014.)